- 30 minutes

 - Slide the ribs into the oven at 250 degrees and let them cook for 2½ hours.

 - After 2½ hours, remove the ribs from the oven.
 Raise oven temperature to 350 degrees F. Carefully remove the foil from the ribs and drain the liquid from the pan.
 Place the ribs on a baking rack, meat side down.
 Generously apply BBQ sauce to the bone side and along the edges of the rack.
+Bake ribs for 10 minutes.

 - Turn the rack over so that the bone side is down, and generously apply BBQ sauce to the meat side, and edges.
+Bake an additional 10 minutes.